Kristin Calabrese "How things feel": AF Projects Los Angeles

-When I had my psychic (psychotic) break, I became unable to see the value in just being a person living, working and childbearing.
+I became unable to see the value in just being a person living, working and childbearing.
 I wanted to mark time some other way, make manifest arabesques of energy in the air - euphoric - raw substance that has friction, picks up magnets and grit, furry imagined feeling.

 I don't think art should always be forward-facing to the audience.
 Sometimes it should be seemingly unpresentable.

 I work forward rather than start with an overarching idea and then set about to illustrate it.
 I believe in following the work, following my nose.

 I'm trying to get free.
 I'm trying to manifest what I see in my mind's eye.
 I'm trying to keep from influencing my own work, let come what naturally arrives so it's the real and natural thing - distrustful of whether our consciousness is actually natural (only half true).

 Death wish.
 Translation?
 Obliteration.
 Transcendence, falling, the sublime etc., evaporation…"